Military board substantiates misconduct but declines to fire Marine who adopted Afghan orphan - WTOP News

 But because the board substantiated misconduct, a report will be entered into Mast’s file, which could affect promotions and assignments, the Marines said Tuesday.
 The board’s report will be sent up the ladder to the Secretary of the Navy, who will close the case against Mast.

-The State Department issued a statement Tuesday that said its decision to work with the Afghan government and International Committee of the Red Cross to reunite the child with her Afghan relatives “was consistent with international law and U.S. policy to take appropriate steps to facilitate the reunion of families separated during armed conflict.”
+The State Department said in a statement Tuesday that its decision to work with the Afghan government and International Committee of the Red Cross to reunite the child with her Afghan relatives “was consistent with international law and U.S. policy to take appropriate steps to facilitate the reunion of families separated during armed conflict.”

-The statement reiterated that it has insisted the Virginia courts return the child to the Afghan family.
+The department said it has insisted that Virginia courts return the child to the Afghan family.

-The Virginia Court of Appeals ruled earlier this year that the adoption should have never been granted but the case is stalled at the Virginia Supreme Court.
+The Virginia Court of Appeals ruled earlier this year that the adoption should have never been granted.
+The case is stalled at the state Supreme Court.

 Lawyers for the Afghan couple did not immediately respond to a request for comment.